uconn-hacklab/hacklab-static/content/volunteer.md

 # future projects
 Here are some ideas for projects we would like to get to but cannot at the moment:

+## #hackthecampus
+An informal student run hackathon.
+We need people to help with the logistics of running the event and coming up with cool themes.

+## crossroads
+A once a month networking event for like-minded students to meet and share ideas, their projects, and eat pizza.
+We need people to help with the logistics of running the event.

+## makerfaire
+We are hoping to plan a trip to the Coney Island Maker Faire in the fall.
+We need people to help with the logistics of planning the trip.

+## our network
+A no-nonsense tool for students to find opportunities on campus or start find the perfect group of people to build their ideas.
+  - Frontend: Django
+  - Backend: Django, Docker, PostgreSQL

 ## filament recycling
 A project to recycle 3D printer filament and reduce waste on campus.
 We need people to build out the network of clubs to collect waste from and find a company to recycle the plastic for reuse.